Sending Money Safely with Zelle®

-Millions of dollars are safely sent with Zelle® every day.
+Millions of payments are safely sent with Zelle® every day.
 For splitting meals.
 For sharing costs of vacations.
 For sending money to your son away at college.
 And for lots of other reasons.

 Whether you just enrolled with Zelle®or have been an active user for a while, there are a few tips you should always keep in mind to ensure you are safely sending money.

 Only Send Money to People You Know and Trust

 Money moves fast with Zelle®.
 Directly from bank account to bank account within minutes1.
 So, it’s important you know and trust the people you’re sending money to.

 Why is trusting someone critical?
 Because you can’t cancel a payment once it’s been sent if the recipient is already enrolled with Zelle®.
 And if you send money to someone you don’t know for a product or service you might not receive, you may not get your money back.
 Keep in mind that sending money with Zelle® is like using cash.

 Also, be aware of payment scams.
 An example of a payment scam is buying concert tickets from a stranger and never receiving them.
 If a seller asks you to use Zelle® to purchase something, you should refuse unless the seller is someone you personally know.

 Zelle® does not offer a protection program for authorized payments made through the service.
 So, if you aren’t sure you will get what you paid for, you should use another payment method with purchase protection, such as a credit card.
 Or play it super safe: don’t proceed with the transaction at all.